Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

-For this reason, when you start giving baby bread, break it up into smaller pieces or toast it and then cut into thin finger-shaped slices.
+For this reason, when you start giving baby bread, break it up into smaller pieces or toast it and then cut it into thin finger-shaped slices.

-Bread only poses as a choking hazard if the piece of bread is too large, starts sticking to your baby’s mouth or your baby is unable to confidently mash it into small pieces before attempting to swallow it.
+Bread only poses a choking hazard if the piece of bread is too large, starts sticking to your baby’s mouth or your baby is unable to confidently mash it into small pieces before attempting to swallow it.

 As a rule of thumb, when bread is first offered, the pieces should be small enough for your baby to pick up using their fingers.